 After all, it’s just a credit card sized computer.
 It does a lot for the size, and puts many of the PCs you were using 20 years ago to shame.
 But that doesn’t mean that you should employ a Raspberry Pi for every single project.

-How Do You Get the Most Out of Your Raspberry Pi?
+Getting the Most Out of Your Raspberry Pi

 By working your way through these tips and tricks, you’ll soon have a much faster Raspberry Pi.
 While intended for desktop use, many of these tips can be transferred to other uses.
-Here’s a reminder:
+In summary:

 - Use a reliable power supply